 Greek Yogurt and Berries

 Yogurt is the perfect suhoor food, as it is high in slow releasing protein that will keep your muscles replenished throughout the long fasting period.
 Adding some berries will make your meal more hydrating as well as provide you with some healthy sugars to keep you going throughout the day.
-You can find Greek yogurt at Lychee or Inseason.

 You don’t need to completely give up breakfast just because you are fasting for the month.
 Try out this chocolate oatmeal recipe for a suhoor that is full of slow releasing energy to prevent that infamous mid-day fasting crash.